Help Us Build Resilience — By 2030.

 Technical help on installing the whole plant; building market linkages, and advice on specific crop systems will come from TechoServe, SolarLabSU.com, Partners in Food Solutions, AfrII, Natural Resources Institute UK & specialized entities like Alvan Blanch.

-To learn about where our intended plant shall be physically installed, or what its ownership structure will be, please go to our Global Goals campaign (citizencall.org), and look for the phrase “Ownership & Legal Structure” towards the bottom of that site.
+To learn about where this plant shall be physically installed, or what its ownership will be, please hover over “Action Plan” on this website, and then go to “Plant Ownership”.

 Help us put a sizable bet on 2030, today.
 Help us make 2030 the year poverty must end.